 Create this diagonal design by running masking tape down the wall to create a sharp line between the different coloured bedroom paint ideas.
 Finish off the room with room decorations that will appeal to both kids.

-Don't feel like you have to conform with the traditions of having symmetry when it comes to where the furniture is placed.
-As this shared bedroom idea proves a different position for the bed can make a big impact on the rooms layout.
+Don't feel like you have to conform with the traditions of having symmetry when it comes to how to divide a kids room bedroom.
+In fact, mixing up how to arrange furniture in a bedroom can make a big impact on the rooms layout.
 Rather than seeking symmetry to zone the room for each child the beds are placed almost back to back to dominate one corner – freeing up the rest of the space for their individual needs.

 Having the beds facing away from each other helps to give each child a different persecutive, a wall to call their own.